The areas where travellers have spent time prior to arriving in Tasmania determine the conditions for their entry into the State.

 The following restrictions apply to people entering Tasmania if they have been in an Affected Region or an Affected Premises that poses an elevated risk of COVID-19 transmission.
 Read the list of high-risk locations.

-From 20 August 2020, all non-Essential travellers, including Tasmanian and non-Tasmanian residents, must have prior approval to enter the State.
+All non-Essential travellers, including Tasmanian and non-Tasmanian residents, must have prior approval to enter the State.
 The most effective way of doing this is via the G2G PASS system.

 Anyone arriving in Tasmania who has spent time in an affected region or premises in the 14 days prior to arrival in Tasmania and who is not an Essential Traveller must have pre-approval from the Deputy State Controller to enter the State.